 In a critical environment, FDA, ISO, and cGMP requirements rule!
 Cleanliness relies considerably upon fan/filter units (FFUs), and a poorly designed FFU can mean the difference between a clean space and a non-compliant room.
 Some commercial FFUs appear to meet minimum standards of cleanliness but, by failing to create uniformity in velocity and flow, instead contribute to an unclean work place and negate the clean environment you’ve worked so hard to create.

 Swirling air causes minute particles to become suspended rather than to flow down and out of the laminar flow system.
 Second-pass air can also result from localized turbulence.
 This is non-laminar air that swirls up to make a second pass downward.
 Particles are drawn into the eddies and redistributed, creating air flow that fails to meet cleanliness specifications.
 The result: your cleanroom is no longer clean.

-Uniformity eliminates turbulence and is achieved by managing both the speed and direction of air.
+Uniformity eliminates turbulence by managing both the speed and direction of air.
 Contaminating particles are carried away from clean surfaces in a controlled fashion; therefore, uniformity in airflow plays a very important role in accurately establishing a controlled space.

 What is the difference between average airflow and airflow uniformity?

 Air velocity in a clean room is measured at several points across a filter face.
 If the air speed measurements vary by more than 15% from the mean values at each location, laminarity is compromised and turbulence results.